awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

       #.
 Create a :code:`AWSMobileClient` and initialize the SDK.

-         In :file:`AppDelegate.swift` create an instance of :code:`AWSMobileClient` in the :code:`withApplication` function.
-In :code:`didFinishLaunching` call the :code:`AWSMobileClient` to register the sign in providers and fetch the Amazon Cognito user identity.
+         Add the following imports and a function that creates an instance of :code:`AWSMobileClient` into the :code:`AppDelegate` class of :file:`AppDelegate.swift`.

          .. code-block:: swift